toeggel/ReadTheDocs/docs/architecture/tools.md

 IAST (Interactive Application Security Testing)
 SCA (Software Composition Analysis)

+* Configure in repo if possible (gitlab, github, azure DevOps)
 * [mend.io](https://www.mend.io/) (formerly Whitesource) - Has established itself in the .NET world
 * [SNYK](https://snyk.io/)
+* Trivy
+*

+## Licences

+- Configure in repo (e.g. Gitlab) and define which licenses are ok.
+Repo should provide info if other licences are detected

 ## Testing / Mocking